 A world of ripe, fresh ingredients and Mediterranean fusions await you when you dine in Cyprus.

 It’s no surprise Cypriot foods are so tasty when you consider the famous cuisines that surround this beautiful island.

 Greece, just across the sea, is known and loved for its kebabs, sauces, and innovative meat dishes.

 Again, just across the water, you also have Arabic influence.
 Bread and wine-making have been happening in the Levant region for thousands of years.

-And finally, word-famous Italian cuisine has also found its way over to Cyprus, in the form of delicious breads, pizza, and pasta.
+And finally, world-famous Italian cuisine has also found its way over to Cyprus, in the form of delicious bread, pizza, and pasta.

 For a real treat, be sure to visit some of the food markets in Cyprus.
 The vibrant, juicy fruit and vegetables make for some wonderful cooking.